 This course is an introductory humanities course in Methodist College's LENSES/General Education program.
 Common themes, throughout history and across cultures, involving the human experience occur in literature and cinema.
 This course will focus on a single theme, which varies by semester (e.g., revenge, honor, civil rights, mistrust of technology, etc.) and how it is used and interpreted in various literary and cinematic forms.
-This course explores the common literary components, themes, and elements in literature and cinema, through close critical readings and viewings.
+This course explores the common literary components, themes, and elements in literature and cinema as well as the unique differences between literature and cinema, through close critical readings and viewings.
 It instructs students in how to appreciate, describe, critique, and analyze literature and cinema of various genres and traditions.
 An introduction to literary theory as a means of interpretation and understanding will also be a component of the course.
 UD, HUM